George Hotz

 George Francis Hotz (born October 2, 1989), alias geohot, is an American security hacker, entrepreneur, and software engineer.
 He is known for developing iOS jailbreaks, reverse engineering the PlayStation 3, and for the subsequent lawsuit brought against him by Sony.
-Since September 2015, he has been working on his vehicle automation machine learning company comma.ai.
+From September 2015 onwards, he has been working on his vehicle automation machine learning company comma.ai.
+Since November 2022, Hotz has been working on tinygrad, a deep learning framework.

 Education

-He attended the Academy for Engineering and Design Technology at the Bergen County Academies, a magnet public high school in Hackensack, New Jersey.
+Hotz attended the Academy for Engineering and Design Technology at the Bergen County Academies, a magnet public high school in Hackensack, New Jersey.
 Hotz is an alumnus of the Johns Hopkins Center for Talented Youth program.
 Hotz also briefly attended Rochester Institute of Technology and Carnegie Mellon University.

 Security research

 iOS

 In August 2007, seventeen-year-old George Hotz became the first person reported to remove the SIM lock on an iPhone.
 He traded his second unlocked 8 GB iPhone to Terry Daidone, the founder of CertiCell, for a Nissan 350Z and three 8 GB iPhones.

 In October 2009, Hotz released blackra1n.
 It was compatible with all iPhone and iPod Touch devices running iOS 3.1.2.

 On July 13, 2010, Hotz announced the discontinuation of his jailbreaking activities, citing demotivation over the technology and the unwanted personal attention.
 Nevertheless, he continued to release new software-based jailbreak techniques until October 2010.

+One of his last works, limera1n, was publicly disclosed in October 2010.

 PlayStation 3

 In December 2009, Hotz announced his initial intentions to breach security on the PlayStation 3.
-On January 22, 2010, he announced that he had performed his first achievement consisting of read and write access to the machine's system memory as well as hypervisor level access to the machine's CPU.
+On January 22, 2010, he announced that he had gained read and write access to the machine's system memory as well as hypervisor level access to the machine's CPU.

 On January 26, 2010, Hotz released the exploit to the public.
 On March 28, 2010, Sony responded by announcing their intention to release a PlayStation 3 firmware update that would remove the OtherOS feature from all models, a feature that was already absent on the newer Slim revisions of the machine.

 On July 13, 2010, Hotz posted a message on his Twitter account stating that he had abandoned his efforts.